manifest-cyber/manifest-github-action/README.md

 # Manifest Github Action

 Use this action to generator and/or upload a generated SBOM to your Manifest account. **Requires a Manifest API key.**

+This action will also install all required dependencies including generators, signers etc.

 ---